Graylog2/documentation/pages/architecture.rst

 If you used Graylog radio for load balancing, you should now put a classic load balancer in front of your `graylog-server` nodes.

-**This has proven to work fine in our large scale customer setups and greatly reduce complexity of the setup.**
+**This has proven to work fine in our large scale customer setups and greatly reduced complexity of the setup.**

 The Kafka and AMQP inputs are still supported and can be used to build an own custom setup using message brokers if you want to keep using that.
 A reason to do this might be that Graylog is not the